This post may contain affiliate links. Please see myย disclosure policy

 Sour milk works double-time in this recipe as a texture enhancer and leavening agent.
 The acidity creates a delicate crumb while activating the baking soda to create the rise for the cake.

 To make sour milk, fill your measuring cup with milk, leaving about ¼ inch of room in the cup.
 Then top the milk with white vinegar until the measuring cup is full.
+I like to use approximately 3 Tablespoons of vinegar for just under the 1 cup of milk.

 You’ll need ½ cup of sour milk for the cake batter and ⅓ cup for the frosting.